markdthompson/marketplace_dapp_demo/design_pattern_decisions.md

 This pattern was not implemented.
 In the future I may refactor the main contract to be upgradable, at which time I could implement this pattern.

 ## Mapping Iterator
-This pattern is used to return arrays of indexes, which could then be looped over in React to obtain the individual struct data for shops and items.
+This pattern is used to return arrays of indexes, which are then be looped over in React to obtain the individual struct data for shops and items.